-Measured over a period of several years this Sub-Fund aims to beat the performance of the Index as listed in the Appendix II of the Company's prospectus.
-The Index is a broad representation of the Sub-Fund's investment universe.
+Measured over a period of several years this Sub-Fund aims to beat the performance of the Index as listed in the Appendix II of the Company's Prospectus.
+The Index is a broad representation of Sub-Fund's investment universe.
 The Sub-Fund may also include investments into securities that are not part of the Index universe.

-The Sub-Fund is actively managed in order to target the most promising companies in the Central European markets, with deviation limits maintained relative to the Index.
-Therefore, the Sub-Fund's investments can materially deviate from the Index.
+The Sub-Fund uses amongst others fundamental and behavioural analysis resulting in dynamic asset allocations over time.
+The Sub-Fund positioning can therefore materially deviate from the Index.

-The Sub-Fund may also invest, on an ancillary basis, in other transferable securities (including warrants on transferable securities up to 10% of the Sub-Fund's net assets), money market instruments, units of UCITS and other UCIs and deposits as described in Part III, Chapter III of the prospectus.
-However, investments in UCITS and UCIs may not exceed a total of 10% of the net assets.
-Where the Sub-Fund invests in warrants on transferable securities, please note that the Net Asset Value may fluctuate more than if the Sub-Fund were invested in the underlying assets because of the higher volatility of the value of the warrant.
+The Sub-Fund may invest in transferable securities (including warrants on transferable securities up to a maximum of 10% of the Sub-Fund's net assets), money market instruments, units of UCITS and other UCIs and deposits, as described in the prospectus in Part III, Chapter III "Investment Restrictions", Section A "Eligible investments".
+Investments in asset-backed securities will however be limited to 20%.

+Where the Sub-Fund invests in warrants on transferable securities, the Net Asset Value may fluctuate more than if the Sub-Fund were invested in the underlying assets because of the higher volatility of the value of the warrant.